Is the Home Inspector Liable if They Failed to Discover Termites Before I Bought My House?

 Maryland Termite Inspection Lawyers

 When you are faced with the unexpected costs of termite damage repair, Whitney, LLP’s termite attorneys can help get you the financial compensation that you deserve.
 We can assist you in taking action against anyone who was responsible for the damage to your home, including real estate agents, termite damage contractors, home inspectors, house sellers, and house-flippers.
 These parties can be held liable for physical termite damages, such as termite damage repair or treatment, as well as the emotional distress that you have suffered from encountering termites in your Maryland home.
 Our firm has won a Maryland termite damage verdict against a termite inspection company that was negligent and carried out its work dishonestly.
 We have also represented a Maryland couple featured on WBAL who filed suit after buying a home with severe undisclosed termite damage.
-Consultations with us are free, and you will pay no fees or expenses out of your pocket.
+Consultations are Free.

 Maryland Home Inspectors Are Responsible for Their Work